brittafiore/DataScienceStudies/AstroHackFieldnotes.md

 ##Initial descriptive observations from an outsider (a little tongue-in-cheek, forgive me):

-*You live in a very dusty, dirty, and noisy environment.
+* You live in a very dusty, dirty, and noisy environment!
 Very hard to keep clean and elaborate measures are taken to obtain a signal.
 But when the signal is too strong or the data too clean, there is a feeling of mistrust.
-*The common language is Python, although there are many other dialects, some entirely made of acronyms, others sound like common names, such as George and Julia.
+* The common language is Python, although there are many other dialects, some entirely made of acronyms, others sound like common names, such as George and Julia.
-*When talking there is always some form of data or documentation that mediates the conversation, whether it is on the white board, on the screen, or through representational gestures.
+* When talking there is always some form of data, documentation or model that mediates the conversation, whether it is on the white board, on the screen, or through representational gestures.
-*Although most people are studying something that has to do with astronomy, they can literally be operating on "different wavelengths"
+* Although most people are studying something that has to do with astronomy, they can literally be operating on "different wavelengths"!
-*You play with "toys" and "fake data" as much as "real world data" *Coffee and beer fuel interactivity
+* You play with "toys" and "fake data" as much as "real world data"!
+* Coffee and beer fuel interactivity!

 ##Themes